paulbersch/dbunit-presentation/PITCHME.md

 (Ideally)

-In a perfect world, code is broken up into discrete functions with no side-effects and no global dependencies.
+In a perfect world, code is broken up into discrete functions with no side-effects and no global dependencies, and unit testing creates a virtuous cycle where tests identify parts of your in-progress work that needs to be refactored.

 ---?code=code/ideal.php

+#HSLIDE

+A lot of our most important code is [difficult to test](https://github.com/ActiveCampaign/Hosted/blob/version-8.12/admin/functions/series.php#L1682).

 #HSLIDE